Herman Dahle

+Herman Bjorn Dahle (March 30, 1855 – April 25, 1920) was an American businessman and Republican politician from Dane County, Wisconsin.
+He served two terms in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district for the 56th and 57th congresses (1899-1903).

+His former home in Mount Horeb, Wisconsin, is listed as the Herman B. and Anne Marie Dahle House in the National Register of Historic Places.

 Background

 Herman Bjorn Dahle was born in the town of Perry, Dane County, Wisconsin.
-He received his education in the district schools of his native town and in what is now the University of Wisconsin–Madison, where he graduated in 1877.
+He received his education in the district schools of his native town, then received a collegiate education at the University of Wisconsin, where he graduated in 1877.
 He resided at Mount Vernon, Wisconsin from 1877 to 1888 where he conducted a general mercantile business.
 He was also the principal owner of the Mount Horeb bank beginning in 1890.

 His former home, now known as the Herman B. and Anne Marie Dahle House, is listed on the National Register of Historic Places.

 Political career

 Dahle was elected as a Republican for Wisconsin's 2nd congressional district for the Fifty-sixth and Fifty-seventh Congresses (March 4, 1899 – March 3, 1903), but was an unsuccessful candidate for renomination in 1902.

 Later career and death

 He resumed mercantile pursuits and banking in Mount Horeb, Wisconsin, where he died in 1920.
 He left behind an estate worth $280,000.
 Dahle was buried in Mount Horeb Union Cemetery.